-It is worth noting that most people who use Suboxone do not do it to obtain a “high.”
+It is worth noting that most people who use Suboxone do not do it to get “high.”
 That’s because the opioid ingredient in Suboxone, buprenorphine, has a ceiling effect, meaning larger doses don’t make it more powerful.
 Rather, people who use Suboxone often have an addiction to another opioid drug.
 They use Suboxone to self-medicate and relieve opioid withdrawal symptoms.
 It can be extremely dangerous to use illegal Suboxone obtained from street dealers.
 This medication should only be used during a medically supervised opioid addiction treatment program.

 If you or someone you love is misusing Suboxone, calling a Suboxone hotline can be your first step towards recovery.